art-of-dom/hash-it/README.md

 - [x] ASCII and Hex inputs
 - [x] Brute force verification
 - [x] Reverse input
-- [ ] Pipe data to hash-it
+- [x] Pipe data to hash-it
 - [ ] Data generation based on hash
 - [ ] Data generation depth

 ## State of the repo

 This project started as just a quick how to hash for data integrity in python.
-It is a long way from being usable
+It is a long way from being usable, but feel free to hack around.